 For his thesis film, Esta es tu Cuba, Brian was inspired by his father’s story as one of the 14,000 kids that fled during the Cuban revolution.
-Brian had done a lot of research into Operation Peter Pan, spoke with a lot of people, and accumulated many stories and experiences, but struggled to nail an angle down.
-This was when his writer, Daniel Klein, presented the story—the first chapter of that “innocence lost”, told through the perspective of a child in the midst of a revolution that was tearing his life and family apart.
+During pre-production, Brian had done a substantial amount of research into Operation Peter Pan, interviewed many people and accumulated a variety of stories and experiences, but struggled to nail an angle down.
+This was when his writer, Daniel Klein, presented the story—the first chapter of that “innocence lost,” told through the perspective of a child in the midst of a revolution that was tearing his life and family apart.

 “Choose stories that are meaningful, and that you are passionate about in some way, and don’t quit on your film until you’re satisfied with it… The process of making a film is demanding in so many ways—it demands all of you, and you can get frustrated with it.”
-Brian shared that at times he felt the need to walk away from the film, but because of “the fact that it was so personal, [I] wanted to come back to it and make it as good as I possibly could.”
+Brian shared that at times he felt the need to walk away from the film, but because of the fact that it was “so personal, [he] wanted to come back to it and make it as good as [he] possibly could.”
 Caring about your film and choosing stories that are meaningful to you will help you stay committed to your work.